 Identifying When Your Puppy Needs to Go

 Even though you get all the routines right, your puppy is a lovely living creature – not a machine.
-So they might want to relive themselves at other times, as well.
+So she might want to relieve herself at other times, as well.

-As a consequence, you must always watch out for the signs they need to go out.
-If your puppy looks restless, is barking or scratching at the door, there might be a reason to take them outside.
+As a consequence, you must always watch out for the signs she needs to go out.
+If your puppy looks restless, is barking or scratching at the door, there might be a reason to take her outside.

-If your dog starts sniffing around and/or circling you have to hurry.
-Take them outside right away, because this is a sign, that they want to trample the grass down to have a poo.
-They do this to avoid having grass in the butt.
+If your puppy starts sniffing around and/or circling you have to hurry.
+Take her outside right away, because this is a sign, that she wants to trample the grass down to have a poo.
+She does this to avoid having grass in the butt.

-Unless you’re Superman or Super Woman, or your dog is a unicorn, accidents will happen.
+Unless you’re Superman or Super Woman, or your puppy is a unicorn, accidents will happen.
 This is just the way it is, but the important thing is how you deal with it.
-Here’s what you need to remember on how to potty train a puppy with love:
+Here’s what you need to remember how to potty train a puppy with love:

-- Be Patient: Don’t punish your puppy when they pee or poop inside.
+- Be Patient: Don’t punish your puppy when she pees or poops inside.

-- Watch for Signs: If you don’t catch them in the act, just clean it up and keep a closer eye on your dog the next time.
-To be brutally honest: it’s your fault, not theirs.
+- Watch for Signs: If you don’t catch her in the act, just clean it up and keep a closer eye on your dog the next time.
+To be brutally honest: it’s your fault, not hers.
 You didn’t recognize the signs.

-- Use Distraction: If you catch them in the act, you must interrupt them.
-Make a noise so you startle your pup, but avoid scaring them.
-Next, take them outside.
+- Use Distraction: If you catch her in the act, you must interrupt her.
+Make a noise so you distract your pup, but avoid scaring her.
+Next, take her outside.

-- Praise Them: When you take them out, be patient and wait for your pup to finish what they started, and praise them for doing so in the right place.
+- Praise her: When you take the puppy out, be patient and wait for your pup to finish what she started inside, and praise her for doing so in the right place.

 Limit Where Your Puppy Can Go Freely Inside

-It is vital to the success of your puppy’s potty training that you keep an eye on them at all times.
+It is vital to the success of your puppy’s potty training that you keep an eye on her at all times.
 Limiting the area where you leave your puppy to run free can help.
-To do so, use a child’s safety gate or grid to create a smaller space.
-You can also do this in every room you are in yourself.
+To do so close the doors to rooms you are not in.
+Also, use a child’s safety gate or grid to create a smaller space if you are in a big room.
+You can do this in every room you are in yourself.

-Give your puppy the opportunity to get to a door to show you when it needs to relieve itself.
-Remember to give your dog the chance make eye contact with you, even when you create a limited area.
-You want to encourage them to learn to let you know when they want you to take them out.
+Give your puppy the opportunity to get to a door to show you when she needs to relieve herself.
+Remember to give your puppy the chance to make eye contact with you, even when you create a limited area.
+You want to encourage her to learn to let you know when she wants you to take her out.

 If you do not have a gate or grid, or if you prefer, you can tie your puppy to your waist or leg with a string.
 This will remind you that your puppy is “on your tail.”
 It also makes it quite clear you’re the responsible party.
-You must make sure to always keep an eye on your dog.
-It will also prevent your puppy from sneaking away to do whatever it feels like, which can be helpful in potty training.
+You must make sure to always keep an eye on your puppy.
+It will also prevent your puppy from sneaking away to do whatever she feels like, which can be very helpful in potty training.